ansible/ansible/docsite/rst/intro_inventory.rst

       Equivalent to ansible_sudo_user or ansible_su_user, allows to set the user you become through privilege escalation ansible_become_pass
-      Equivalent to ansible_sudo_pass or ansible_su_pass, allows you to set the privilege escalation password ansible_sudo
+      Equivalent to ansible_sudo_pass or ansible_su_pass, allows you to set the privilege escalation password
-      The boolean to decide if sudo should be used for this host.
-Defaults to false. ansible_sudo_user
-      Run operations as this user if 'sudo' is enabled. ansible_sudo_pass
-      The sudo password to use (this is insecure, we strongly recommend using --ask-sudo-pass) ansible_sudo_exe (new in version 1.8)
-      The sudo command path.
-    ansible_su
-      The boolean to decide if su should be used for this host.
-Defaults to false. ansible_su_user
-      Run operations as this user if 'su' is enabled. ansible_su_pass
-      The su password to use (this is insecure, we strongly recommend using --ask-su-pass)

 Remote host environnement parameters::